-We can now compare the bandwidth consumed by TDM pseudowires with that of a TCP flow for given packet loss and delay.
+We can now compare the bandwidth consumed by TDM pseudowires with that of a TCP flow for given packet loss ratio and one-way end-to-end delay (taken to be half the round-trip delay R).
 The results are depicted in the accompanying figures (available only in the PDF version of this document).
 In Figures 1 and 2 we see the conventional rate vs. packet loss plot for low-rate TDM (both T1 and E1) traffic, as well as TCP traffic with the same payload size (64 or 256 Bytes respectively).
-Since the TDM rates are constant (T1 and E1 having payload throughputs of 1.544 Mbps and 2.048 Mbps respectively), and the TDM service can only be faithfully emulated using SAToP up to a PLR of about half a percent, the T1 and E1 pseudowires occupy line segments on the graph.
-On the other hand, the TCP rate equation produces rate curves dependent on both delay and packet loss.
+Since the TDM rates are constant (T1 and E1 having payload throughputs of 1.544 Mbps and 2.048 Mbps respectively), and Structure-Agnostic TDM over packet (SATOP) can only faithfully emulate a TDM service up to a PLR of about half a percent, the T1 and E1 pseudowires occupy line segments on the graph.
+On the other hand, the TCP rate equation produces rate curves dependent on both one-way delay and packet loss.

-We see that in general for large packet sizes, short delays, and low packet loss rates, the TDM pseudowires consume much less bandwidth than TCP would under identical conditions.
-Only for small packets, long delays, and high packet loss ratios, do TDM PWs potentially consume more bandwidth, and even then only marginally.
-Similarly, in Figures 3 and 4 we repeat the exercise for higher rate E3 and T3 (rates 34.368 and 44.736 Mbps respectively) pseudowires, allowing delays and PLRs suitable appropriate for these signals.
+For large packet sizes, short one-way delays, and low packet loss ratios, the TDM pseudowires typically consume much less bandwidth than TCP would under identical conditions.
+Only for small packets, long one-way delays, and high packet loss ratios, do TDM PWs potentially consume more bandwidth, and even then only marginally.
+Further, our "apples to apples" comparison forced the TCP traffic to use packets much smaller than would be typical.

+Similarly, in Figures 3 and 4 we repeat the exercise for higher rate E3 and T3 (rates 34.368 and 44.736 Mbps respectively) pseudowires, allowing delays and PLRs suitable for these signals.
 We see that the TDM pseudowires consume much less bandwidth than TCP, for all reasonable parameter combinations.